zingsurfer/eventblock/README.md

 <br/>

 # About
 [EventBlock.io](https://EventBlock.io/) is a decentralized calendar dApp with editable events stored on-chain.
-It is built with custom solidity and Open Zeplin authentication, deployed on Near via Aurora bridge, works with MetaMask, and has a front-end in React deployed on [Netlify](https://www.netlify.com/).
+It is built with custom solidity and Open Zeppelin authentication, deployed on Near via Aurora bridge, works with MetaMask, and has a frontend in React deployed on [Netlify](https://www.netlify.com/).
 EventBlock can be used by DAOs to mint a calendar for community events, track governance, and follow NFT mints.
 The team is applying for various bounties, including deploying a dApp on an L2 using Infura and Truffle, and deploying a decentralized frontend component for any Ethereum project or hack on Aurora.

-BudilBox submission:
+BuidlBox submission:
 - [https://app.buidlbox.io/projects/eventblock](https://app.buidlbox.io/projects/eventblock)

 # Tech